-The scholarships will be awarded to the students with the highest weighted average at the end of Stage 1.

-Students must obtain a weighted average of at least 65% at the end of Stage 1 to be eligible for the scholarship.

-Preference will be given to a student with a declared household income below the minimum published threshold to determine eligibility for a full grant, as assessed by Student Finance NI, at the closing date for applications.
+- The scholarships will be awarded to the students with the highest weighted average at the end of Stage 1. - Students must obtain a weighted average of at least 65% at the end of Stage 1 will be eligible for the scholarship. - Preference will be given to a student with a declared household income below the minimum published threshold to determine eligibility for a full grant, as assessed by Student Finance NI, at the closing date for applications.
 A deviation of up to 20% above this amount will be considered where it is deemed appropriate.

 This information will be verified by the School, in consultation with the Student Finance & Fees Office.
-Students must tick "Consent to Share" within their Student Finance NI application otherwise household income information is not available to the School and the student will not be considered.

-The School will collate results and financial information for all students in Stage 1 of the BEng and MEng Aerospace and Mechanical Engineering programmes.
-A panel, including the Head of School or nominee and two other senior academics from the School, will identify the students with the highest weighted average score who meet the criteria on academic performance and household income.

-The scholarships may not be split.
-In a tie-break situation candidates will be interviewed.
-In a tie-break situation where, following interview, candidates are judged to be of equal merit preference will be given to female candidates (to address issue of under-representation of females in engineering).

-Scholarship holders must have an overall weighted average mark of at least 65%, at the end of each stage.
-Failure to do so will result in termination of the scholarship agreement.
-In this case, students will not be obliged to pay back any funds already awarded in the current or previous years.
+- Students must tick "Consent to Share" within their Student Finance NI application otherwise household income information is not available to the School and the student will not be considered.
+The School will collate results and financial information for all students in Stage 1 of the BEng and MEng Aerospace and Mechanical Engineering programmes. - A panel, including the Head of School or nominee and two other senior academics from the School, will identify the students with the highest weighted average score who meet the criteria on academic performance and household income. - The scholarships may not be split. - In a tie-break situation candidates will be interviewed by a panel including the Head of School or nominee and two other senior academics from the School. - The interview questions are pre-set and approved by the Scholarships and Awards Group.
+Only question 1 will be made available to students in advance.
+Questions will be marked out of 10 by each of the three panel members and weighted accordingly - The overall marks for each candidate from each of the panel members will be added up and the scholarship(s), where there is a tie-break, will be awarded to the applicant with the highest overall mark. - In a tie-break situation where, following interview, candidates are judged to be of equal merit preference will be given to female candidates (to address issue of under-representation of females in engineering). - Scholarship holders must have an overall weighted average mark of at least 65%, at the end of each stage.
+Failure to do so will result in termination of the

-Where a student temporarily withdraws from their studies, the scholarship may be suspended.
-This will be at the discretion of the School and the donor.

-Where a student permanently withdraws from their studies, the scholarship agreement will be terminated.
-In this case, students will not be obliged to pay back any funds already awarded in the current or previous years.

-Payment in the first year will be made in one payment of £10,000 on allocation of the awards.
-In subsequent years one payment of £5,000 will be made in January of the academic year and one payment of £5,000 on publication of the end of year examination results, subject to students maintaining an overall average of 65%.
+- scholarship agreement.
+In this case, students will not be obliged to pay back any funds already awarded in the current or previous years. - Where a student temporarily withdraws from their studies, the scholarship may be suspended.
+This will be at the discretion of the School and the donor. - Where a student permanently withdraws from their studies, the scholarship agreement will be terminated.
+In this case, students will not be obliged to pay back any funds already awarded in the current or previous years. - Payment in the first year will be made in 1 x payment of £10,000 on allocation of the awards.
+In subsequent years 1 x payment of £5,000 will be made in January of the academic year and one payment of £5,000 on publication of the end of year examination results, subject to students maintaining an overall average of 65%.

-Sir James Martin Prize
+3. Sir James Martin Prize